-This appointment, with activity to commence immediately, signifies the destination’s focus on the Australian traveller, as well as their recognition of the importance of the travel trade network in building product and awareness for customers, ahead of international travel resumption.
+This appointment, with activity to commence immediately, signifies the destination’s focus on the Australian traveller.
+It also demonstrates KTPO’s recognition of the importance of the travel trade network in building product and awareness for customers, ahead of international travel resumption.

-Linkd Tourism’s Carolyn Nightingale will manage Kyushu’s trade development and marketing program, which will see the creation of itineraries and development of an educational toolkit for the Australian travel trade to sell and market the destination in the lead up to borders re-opening and beyond.
+Linkd Tourism’s Carolyn Nightingale will manage Kyushu’s trade development and marketing program.
+The program will see the creation of itineraries and development of an educational toolkit for the Australian travel trade to sell and market the destination in the lead up to borders re-opening and beyond.

 Known as ‘Onsen Island’, Kyushu is Japan’s third largest island, with 7 Prefectures, including Fukuoka, Saga, Nagasaki, Kumamoto, Oita, Miyazaki and Kagoshima.
 Located in Japan’s Southwest, the island can be reached by bullet train from the main island of Honshu (5 – 6 hours from Tokyo), with Hakata Station in Fukuoka and Kagoshima-Chuo in Kagoshima Prefecture being major stops on the Tokaido/Sanyo shinkansen line.
 Alternatively, Kyushu is accessible by air with airports in each Prefecture connecting directly to Tokyo and Osaka in 2 hours or less.
 Fukuoka Airport also welcomes one-stop flights from Australia via Singapore.

-Linkd will position Kyushu as a ‘must’ destination for repeat visitors to Japan and for consumers looking to get away from the beaten track.
+Linkd will position Kyushu as a ‘must’ destination for repeat visitors to Japan and for consumers looking to escape the beaten track.
 KTPO’s slogan, ‘relax and rejoice’, will provide the direction for product development, highlighting the stunning natural wonders from ancient forests to the sea; abundance of relaxing beaches and Onsen experiences; mouth-watering cuisine and authentic Japanese culture and tradition.